-Let us face it – RPA is here to stay.
-It is driving the adoption of AI, Chatbots, Computer vision, NLP, etc.
+Let us face it – RPA may morph into various names and forms but is here to stay.
+It is driving the adoption of AI, Chatbots, Computer vision, NLP, and more.

 Technologies like Process Mining, BPM, Integration, etc. are also seeing a resurgence due to the renewed interest in Automation.
 You can now choose from a wide selection of technologies to innovate and enable modern digital enterprises.